 The Play Therapy Institute at UMSL (housed in the Counseling & Social Advocacy Center @ UMSL) is an Approved Center of Play Therapy Education through the Association for Play Therapy (APT).
 The Play Therapy Institute at UMSL encompasses a 2-course sequence that includes Introduction to Play Therapy (offered in the fall) and Advanced Play Therapy (offered in the spring).
 These two courses provide up to 135 hours of training needed to meet the University level educational requirements to become a Registered Play Therapist (RPT).

 The Play Therapy Institute at UMSL also offers an annual Play Therapy Conference during the summer months.
-For Summer 2019, the dates for the conference are July 18-19.
 Attendance to both days of the conference provide 12 hours of the 150 clock hours of training required for the Registered Play Therapist Credential.

 The two graduate courses offered each year are:

 - CNS ED 6610 – Introduction to Play Therapy (Fall Semester Course) Description: Provides students a foundation for understanding the history, theories and application of play therapy.
 Working with children in both agency and school settings will be discussed as well as how play therapy skills can be incorporated into the student’s developing theoretical framework.
 Can count towards the Registered Play Therapist Credential.